SecuritySynapse/security-summit-project-proposal/writing/proposal.md

 - [] 4: Agree
 - [] 5: Strongly Agree

-### On a scale from 1 to 5, please respond to this assertion from your perspective: "I had plenty of support from my professor, my classmates, the student technical leaders, and the course software as I worked during this module"
+### On a scale from 1 to 5, please respond to this assertion from your perspective: "I had plenty of support from my professor, my classmates, and the course software as I worked during this module"

 Please create a filled checkbox for the level that best describes your perspective